stefangary/ariane-packaging/Performance.md

 28 minutes includes the most expensive post-processing step which takes about ~30 seconds to a minute.

+# Running a single instance on a GCE VM

+This test is the same as the previous case but this time on a GCE node with the data pre-copied onto an SSD.

 # Running two or more instances at the same time